netscaler/netscaler-k8s-ingress-controller/canary/README.md

         kubectl apply -f spin-ingress-ssl.yaml

     !!! note "Note"
-        For more information on creating a TLS certificate for Ingress, see [TLS certificates in Citrix Ingress Controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/certificate-management/tls-certificate-handling/).
+        For more information on creating a TLS certificate for Ingress, see [TLS certificates in Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/certificate-management/tls-certificate-handling/).

 1. Once Spinnaker is exposed using Netscaler, access Spinnaker and perform the steps in [Create a Spinnaker pipeline and configure automated canary deployment](#Create-a-Spinnaker-pipeline-and-configure-automated-canary-deployment) if the steps are not already done.